 By using theatre, spoken word poetry, art, music and other forms of creative expression, Jana Marie Foundation will once again highlight the power of connection through the arts and how it can strengthen our community.

-Beginning in February, Jana Marie Foundation will team up with the Centre Daily Times and New Leaf Initiative to host a series of community conversations called Mokita™ Dialogues.
+Jana Marie Foundation has teamed up with the Centre Daily Times and New Leaf Initiative to host a series of community conversations called Mokita™ Dialogues.
 The purpose behind these community brown bag luncheon discussions is to allow individuals throughout Centre County to come together and talk – for a change.
 Not only will these discussions highlight topics of vital interest – elephants in the room – but it will provide opportunities for follow-up and action.